What is Country Risk?

 #2 – Economic Risk

 This refers to the chance of a country defaulting on its debt obligations in a broader sense.
-This is most often a factor of the economic health of a country.
-Sovereign risk is a type of economic risk.
+This is most often a factor of the economic health of a nation.
+Sovereign risk is a type of financial trouble.

 #3 – Political Risk

 This type of risk is mainly associated with the losses resulting due to the political situations of a country.
 Even a politician’s comment might not settle down well in the international community, thus contributing to country risk.

 Measuring and analyzing country risk isn’t a straightforward task.
 Investors can adopt several different ways of assessment.
 In most cases, a combination of other risk measures like debt-to-GDP ratio, beta coefficients, and country ratings might prove to be very useful.
 OECD (Organization for Economic Cooperation and Development) has outlined two ways of analysis: